-Reticuloendotheliosis designates a group of pathologic syndromes in several avian species caused by reticulo-endotheliosis virus, a member of the avian retrovirus group.
+Reticuloendotheliosis designates a group of neoplastic and immunosuppressive syndromes in several avian species caused by reticuloendotheliosis virus, a member of the avian retrovirus group.
 The host range of reticuloendotheliosis virus is much broader than that of Marek's disease or avian leukosis.
 Natural infection and disease occurs in chickens, turkeys, ducks, geese, and quail; probably many species of birds can be infected.
 Mammals appear refractory, although certain mammalian cell cultures are susceptible.

-Reticuloendotheliosis virus is not as ubiquitous as Marek's disease and avian leukosis viruses, but is more widely distributed than once believed.
-Serologic surveys suggest that the virus is prevalent in both chicken and turkey flocks in many countries, including the USA.
+Reticuloendotheliosis virus is not as ubiquitous as Marek's disease and avian leukosis viruses but is more widely distributed than once believed.
+Many recent cases have been attributed to accidental contamination of live virus poultry vaccines such as Marek's disease virus and fowlpox virus with reticuloendotheliosis virus.
+Although clinical outbreaks are not frequently seen, serologic surveys suggest that the virus is prevalent in both chicken and turkey flocks in many countries, including the USA.

 Reticuloendotheliosis virus is immunologically, morphologically, and structurally distinct from the leukosis/sarcoma group of avian retroviruses.
-The International Committee on Taxonomy of Viruses has recently classified reticuloendotheliosis viruses within the family Retroviridae, subfamily Orthoretrovirinae, genus Gammaretrovirus.
-Although all isolates belong to a single serotype, 3 subtypes of reticuloendotheliosis virus have been identified on the basis of neutralization tests and differential reactivity with monoclonal antibodies.
-Isolates can be classified as either nondefective or defective.
+The International Committee on Taxonomy of Viruses has classified reticuloendotheliosis viruses within the family Retroviridae, subfamily Orthoretrovirinae, genus Gammaretrovirus.
+Although all isolates belong to a single serotype, three subtypes of reticuloendotheliosis virus have been identified on the basis of neutralization tests and differential reactivity with monoclonal antibodies.
+Strains can be further classified by their ability to replicate in cell culture.
 Most field isolates appear to be nondefective for replication in cell cultures and contain no viral oncogene.
-One unique laboratory strain (strain T) is defective for replication in cell cultures and contains a viral oncogene, v-rel, that is responsible for an acute reticulum cell neoplasia in experimentally inoculated chicks; this neoplasm prompted the name reticuloendotheliosis but does not occur commonly in the field.
+One unique laboratory strain (strain T) is defective for replication in cell cultures and contains a viral oncogene, v-rel, that is responsible for an acute reticulum cell neoplasia in experimentally inoculated chicks; this neoplasm prompted the name reticuloendotheliosis but is not commonly seen in the field.

 Transmission and Epidemiology